hmfaysal/hmfaysal-omega-theme/_posts/2018-04-14-Ansible-Style-Guide.md

 ### A better generator

 Ansible, like almost any good tool out there, provides a neat way to generate a skeleton for a new project: [`ansible-galaxy init`](http://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html#create-roles).
-It's clear that many of the roles for EGI infrastructure that have been produced so far have not taken advantage of this, from the missing directories, files, *etc*, but even those that _have_ been generated with Ansible Galaxy have conflicting or missing metadata[^Typical], resulting in them failing to show up in the Galaxy search.
+It's clear that many of the roles for EGI infrastructure that have been produced so far have not taken advantage of this, from the missing directories, files, *etc.*, but even those that _have_ been generated with Ansible Galaxy have conflicting or missing metadata[^Typical], resulting in them failing to show up in the Galaxy search.

 **But why should we be fiddling about with metadata in the first place?**